-- In the Doctor Who episode "The Doctor's Wife", the TARDIS's soul is forcibly ripped out and placed in a human body.
+- Doctor Who: In "The Doctor's Wife", the TARDIS's soul is forcibly ripped out and placed in a human body.
 When the TARDIS next bumps into the Doctor, she kisses him and then gets the idea to bite him, gleefully declaring "It's like kissing, only there's a winner!"

-- The Punisher (2017) episode "One Bad Day", during Billy and Dumont's intimate scene, she is nibbling on his shoulder.
+- The Punisher (2017): In "One Bad Day", during Billy and Dumont's intimate scene, she is nibbling on his shoulder.

 - Star Trek: The Next Generation establishes that this is a common element of Klingon foreplay.
 In general, Klingon romances are somewhat violent compared to those of humans.